 For an effective school marketing plan, harnessing the power of Google is a necessity.

-Getting a leg up over other schools in your area is easier when you incorporate local SEO into your strategy.
+Getting a leg up over other schools in your area is easier when you incorporate local SEO into your education marketing toolbox.

 In this article, we’ll cover how local SEO works, the value of citations, and the benefits of getting listed in a school directory.